 Circumcision

-Circumcision in male newborns, if desired, is usually done within the first few days of life.
+Circumcision in male newborns, if desired, is usually done within the first few days of life if the infant is medically stable.
 The decision about having a newborn circumcised usually depends on the parents' religious beliefs or personal preferences.

 Circumcisions are generally uncomplicated procedures.
 A small percentage of boys have a complication during the circumcision procedure, usually minor bleeding or local infection.
 However, serious complications occasionally occur.